UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 $$\mathcal{L} = \mathcal{L}_{\text{rec}} + \lambda \mathcal{L}_{\text{guide}}$$
 where $$\lambda$$ is our trade-off hyperparameter.
 With this, we can optimize both the refinement and the weight map predictions at once, and we can vary the upscaling factor to ensure that the network can adapt well to different amounts of upscaling.

-##### IM-LUT
+#### IM-LUT

 ![IM LUT]({{ '/assets/images/01/imlut.png' | relative_url }})
 {: style="max-width: 90%;"}
 *Fig 18.
 An overview of the way in which the LUTs are created and used [5].*

 Now, we have to transfer the IM-Net to LUTs.
 Given that IM-Net has 3 distinct sub-networks (scaling factor network, weight map network, and refinement network), we will have 3 LUTs; note that the refinement and weight map networks each use convolutional networks that leave each pixel of the output with a 2x2 receptive field in the input, as was seen with the original LUT.
 Additionally, each LUT is created with a sampling-interval scheme and interpolated indexing, as was also seen with the standard LUT (except for the scale LUT, which uses nearest neighbor interpolation).
 Specifically, the scale modulator LUT is indexed by a single number and outputs a vector of $$K$$ weights, making it small and efficient; the weight map LUT is indexed by 4 pixel values and outputs $$K$$ pixel values (since the weight map network *does not* perform any resizing), making it similar in size to the standard LUT; the refiner LUT is indexed by 4 pixels and outputs 1 pixel value (again, no resizing), making it smaller than the standard LUT.
-We see that, unlike the standard LUT, the size of the LUTs has no dependence on the scale factor; however, given that the refiner LUT will be used on the entire upscaled image, the overall computational complexity will increase with the scale factor (though, they note in the paper, it does not increase substantially with upscale factor).
+We see that, unlike the standard LUT, the size of the LUTs has no dependence on the scale factor; however, given that the refiner LUT will be used on the entire upscaled image, the overall computational complexity will increase with the scale factor (though, as noted in [5], it does not increase substantially).

 Once the LUTs are computed, they can be used as stand-ins for the networks (as in the standard LUT), and then images can be upscaled as they were in IM-Net.

-##### Results
+#### Results

 ![IM LUT qualitative]({{ '/assets/images/01/imlutqualitative.png' | relative_url }})
 {: style="max-width: 90%;"}